On the appearance of non-local MRI in Keplerian accretion discs

-The integration of \Eq{b:shred} with the boundary conditions (\ref{e:boundary3x}) $\Psi'|_{x_\mathrm{in})=0$ and \eqn{b:dpsidz} for different values of $x_\mathrm{in}$ yields a family of solutions with discrete (non-equidistant) 'energy levels' $\tilde E$ (or, which is the same by \Eq{e:ntp}, with discrete turning points $x_1$), corresponding to integer number $n=0,2,3\ldots$ of zeros of the function $\Psi$.
-Note that for a given $x_\mathrm{in}$ there is different number of possible energy levels, and there is a maximum value of $(x_\mathrm{in})_\mathrm{max}\approx 0.5876$ admitting the existence of only one level with $n=0$ (see Fig. \ref{f:levels}).
-The solutions normalized to the maximum value of the function $\Psi$ are shown in Fig. \ref{f:psi_n}.
+Integration of \Eq{b:shred} with the boundary conditions (\ref{e:boundary3x}) $\Psi'|_{x_\mathrm{in}}+{\Psi}/({2x_\mathrm{in}})=0$ and \Eq{b:dpsidz} for various values of $x_\mathrm{in}$ yields a family of solutions with discrete (non-equidistant) "energy levels" $\tilde E_n$ (or equivalently, according to \Eq{e:ntp}, with discrete turning points $x_1$) corresponding to the integer number $n=0,1,2,3,\ldots$ of the zeros of the function $\Psi$.
+It should be noted that for a given $x_\mathrm{in}$, there exists a different number of possible energy levels, and there is a maximum value $(x_\mathrm{in})_\mathrm{max}\approx 0.8116$ that allows the existence of a single level for $n=0$.
+The solutions, normalized to the maximum value of the function $\Psi$, are shown in Fig. \ref{f:psi_n}.
 The discrete "energy levels" $\tilde E=-(k_zr_0)^2$ of \Eq{b:shred} for different inner boundaries $x_\mathrm{in}$ are shown in Fig. \ref{f:A2}.
 The values of the energy $\tilde E$ for different levels at fixed $x_\mathrm{in}$ under various boundary conditions on the function $\Psi$ are presented in Table \ref{tab:energy_levels1}.
 It is evident that the type of boundary conditions has a weak influence on the energy values of the "lower" levels in deep potential wells for $x_\mathrm{in}\ll 1$.